hero0567/ModelImageSearch/README.md

 # ModelImageSearch

 ##### What is ModelImageSearch
-ModelImageSearch help user find similar image that user upload by GUI from libarary.
+ModelImageSearch help user find similar image that user upload by GUI from ElasticSearch.

 ModelImageSearch (Python+ElasticSearch+Django)：Load images into elasticsearch.
 Compare with given image and find similiar images to user.